iron-io/docs/worker/languages/ruby/index.md

 #### Gems

-A [limited number of gems](#environment) are included in the cloud environment, but we highly recommend that you don't rely on those&mdash;we can't guarantee they will always match the version you require or will continue to exist on our system.
-They are largely there to make quick tests easier.
-For production workers, we suggest you merge everything, so you can manage your own dependencies.

 You can find out how to merge gems and more about best practices on the [Merging Gems page](/worker/languages/ruby/merging-gems).